mjaniec2013/TerminologyExtractor/README.md

 displaying the characteristics of *low ambiguity* and *high specificity*.

-Extracting terminology from a domain-specific corpus provides enhancement and organization of existing knowledge, and acquisition of new data; the purpose of this project is to provide a tool for terminology extraction adapted for English-language scientific papers from the domain of cognitive science.
+Extracting terminology from a domain-specific corpus provides enhancement and organization of existing knowledge, and acquisition of new data; the purpose of this project is to provide a tool for terminology extraction adapted for English-language scientific papers.

 ## Aim and Scope